nelishahapuni/swift-masterlist/README.md

 - can extend, not inherit
 - Copy on write: copy only if contents are modified, otherwise ref
 - properties of instance aren't mutable (can't be modified)
-- static method dispatch
+- static (direct) method dispatch
 - has default (memberwise) initializer - if no private properties
 - init in extension calls default init (acts like convenience)
-- mock inheritence = protocol + ext + default implem of protocol methods
+- mock inheritance = protocol + ext + default implem of protocol methods

 Alloc on Stack:
 - Thread Safe: each thread has its own stack